Tuesday, 04 February 2020

 Like many horticulture businesses in Wales, Hooton’s Homegrown admit that finding skilled labour is a challenge for their business.
 With increasing competition from many food retailers in the area, it’s hard to make yourself stand out.

 “At Tyfu Cymru, we ensure that all our advice and training recommendations are 100% tailored to your business and its needs.
-This way, we can identify exactly what you need in order to flourish.” – Alice Coleman, Horticulture Development Officer
+This way, we can identify exactly what you need in order to flourish.” – Sam Davies, Horticulture Development Officer

 “Tyfu Cymru is a friendly one stop shop for everything horticulture and can point you in the right direction whatever the question” – Michael Hooton